greenbone/gsa/.github/ISSUE_TEMPLATE/issue-report.md

 ---
-name: Issue Report
+name: Bug Report
-about: Create a report to report an issue
+about: Report an issue with GSA
 title: ''
 labels: bug
 assignees: ''